ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 DMARC has the following high-level goals:

-*  Allow [Domain Owners](#domain-owner) and [Public Suffix Operators (PSOs)] (#public-suffix-operator) to validate their email authentication deployment.
+*  Allow [Domain Owners](#domain-owner) and [Public Suffix Operators (PSOs)] (#public-suffix-operator) to validate their email authentication deployments.

-*  Allow Domain Owners and PSOs to assert their desired message handling for validation failures for messages purporting to have authorship within the domain.
+*  Allow Domain Owners and PSOs to assert their desired message handling for validation failures on messages purporting to have authorship within the domain.

-*  Minimize implementation complexity for both senders and receivers, as well as the impact on handling and delivery of legitimate messages.
+*  Minimize implementation complexity for both senders and receivers.

 *  Reduce the amount of successfully delivered spoofed emails.